 - In cases of dementia, the brain may 'forget' or ignore signals of the need to urinate.
 It may be beneficial to schedule train the person, if possible." —mrranch2

-Caregivers should be on the lookout for symptoms such as bloody or cloudy urine, a frequent urge to urinate, pain or burning during urination, low-grade fever, and strong-smelling urine.
+Caregivers should be on the lookout for physical symptoms such as bloody or cloudy urine, a frequent urge to urinate, pain or burning during urination, low-grade fever, and strong-smelling urine.
 These can all be indicators of a urinary tract infection in the elderly.
-If your loved one is experiencing any of these symptoms, seek medical attention right away in order to avoid unnecessary complications.
+Often an older adult does not communicate these typical physical symptoms to a caregiver.
+Instead, a caregiver notices a sudden change in behavior or psychological symptoms.
+Seek medical attention for any sudden changes, as UTI's are highly treatable with antibiotics.